prince-noman/VS_CODE_EXTENSIONS_FOR_WordPress/VS_CODE_EXTENSIONS_FOR_WordPress.md

 ---

+## JavaScript Extensions:

+9. **JavaScript (ES6) Code Snippets (charalampos karypidis) -** Extension offers a collection of handy code snippets that can save you time and effort while writing JavaScript code.

+10. **ESLint (Microsoft) -** It is a widely adopted linter that helps you catch errors, enforce coding standards, and improve code quality in JavaScript and TypeScript.

+11. **Prettier (Prettier) -** Code formatter that enforces consistent code style across your projects.

+---

+## PHP Extensions:

+12. PHP Intelephense

+13. PHP DocBlocker

+14. PHP Namespace Resolver

+---

 ## BOOST UP EDITOR:

-9. **Live Server (Ritwick Dey) -** Allows you to create a local development server with live reloading.
+15. **Live Server (Ritwick Dey) -** Allows you to create a local development server with live reloading.

-10. **Code Spell Checker (Street Side Software) -** Spelling Checker for Visual Studio Code.
+16. **Code Spell Checker (Street Side Software) -** Spelling Checker for Visual Studio Code.

-11. **CodeSnap (adpyke) -** Simplifies the process of taking code screenshots.
+17. **CodeSnap (adpyke) -** Simplifies the process of taking code screenshots.

-12. **vscode-icons (VSCode Icons Team) -** Brings a touch of visual brilliance to your coding workspace by replacing the default file icons.
+18. **vscode-icons (VSCode Icons Team) -** Brings a touch of visual brilliance to your coding workspace by replacing the default file icons.

-13. **GitLens (GitKraken) -** It is a powerful extension that integrates Git capabilities directly into your editor.
+19. **GitLens (GitKraken) -** It is a powerful extension that integrates Git capabilities directly into your editor.

-14. **Code Runner (Jun Han) -** Provides a convenient way to quickly run code snippets or entire files in various programming languages from within Visual Studio Code.
+20. **Code Runner (Jun Han) -** Provides a convenient way to quickly run code snippets or entire files in various programming languages from within Visual Studio Code.